qudde/vanilj/README.md

 # vanilj
-Extremely lightweight reactive UI framework for the web.
+Lightweight reactive UI framework for the web.

 ## Features